 - Add the milk to the dry ingredients; stirring until just incorporated.

-- Pour the batter into the pan with the melted butter.
+Pour the batter into the pan with the melted butter.
 Do not stir.
-Arrange the fruit over batter.
+Arrange the fruit over the batter.

 - Sprinkle with the remaining tablespoon of sugar and move to the preheated oven.